seohsirk/next-supabase-ai-template/README.md

 **This project is currently under development.
 Please wait for the stable release before using it in production.
 It will undergo big changes and improvements.**

+A demo version of this project can be found at [makerkit/next-supabase-saas-kit-turbo-demo](https://github.com/next-supabase-saas-kit-turbo-demo).
+This version contains a tasks functionality that is not present in the original version, multiple languages, and other various modifications.

 ## Roadmap

 The roadmap for the project is as follows: